Fisher Focusing on Portman as Campaign Does a Soft Reboot

 Fisher Plan to Protect American Elections from Corporate Interference

-1. Ban any foreign company or foreign-owned U.S. subsidiary from spending money advocating the election or defeat of a candidate.2.
-Bar companies that receive grants, loans, funding or contracts from the federal government from direct advocacy in elections;
+1. Ban any foreign company or foreign-owned U.S. subsidiary from spending money advocating the election or defeat of a candidate.

 3. Require shareholders and boards of directors to vote and approve of any political advocacy spending by U.S. corporations on American elections.